18 Different Types of Bees

 Check out the banding on the abdomen of your bumblebee for additional identification information, especially if it is white-tailed.

-One to three distinct golden bands may be quite thick, depending on the species.
+Depending on the species, one to three distinct golden bands may be quite thick.

-Some bumblebees have a pigmentation called melanin, which makes them look completely black or significantly darker than other bumblebees.
+Some bumblebees have a pigmentation called melanin, making them look completely black or significantly darker than others.

 3. Mason Bees